AdnanHidic/bss_ecg/README.md

 Features:
 -  Can load both binary and text PhysioNet-compliant ECG signal files
--  QRS complex detection using Pan-Tompkins algorithm
+-  QRS complex detection using So & Chan algorithm
 -  Display ECG signal to-scale (full signal or one of its parts is displayed, no real-time display support)
 -  Display QRS detection results on the same graph
 -  Display annotations loaded from signal files